 Exhibition throughout 2014

-Under the chairmanship of Viscount Bearsted, Upton's owner, Shell Oil engaged contemporary artists such as Graham Sutherland and John Piper in the 1930s to create some of the most distinctive advertising material of the century – especially posters.
-Come and see original examples of their work and gain a fascinating insight into Viscount Bearsted, both as a businessman and philanthropist.
+Under the chairmanship of Lord Bearsted, Upton's owner, Shell engaged contemporary artists such as Graham Sutherland and John Piper to create some of the most distinctive advertising material of the century.
+Come and see original art work and gain a fascinating insight into Lord Bearsted, both as a businessman and philanthropist.